Board of Directors

 Michael is a recent San Jose State University graduate with a BA in History and an Art History minor.
-Michael currently works as a para-educator while pursue a special education teaching credential.
-He hopes to pursue on a career as an instructor in special education or secondary education.
-For eight years, Housing Choices’ Briarwood co-op has been Michael’s home, along with four other roommates.
-In explaining his volunteer commitment to Housing Choices, Michael comments: “Housing Choices provided me the opportunity to live and learn on my own.
+Michael currently works as a para-educator while he pursues a special education teaching credential.
+He hopes to end up in a career as an instructor in special education or secondary education.
+For eight years, Housing Choices’ Briarwood Co-op has been Michael’s home, along with four other roommates.
+In explaining his volunteer commitment to Housing Choices, Michael comments, “Housing Choices provided me the opportunity to live and learn on my own.
 The services provided by the Housing Choices staff were more than I could ever ask for as I developed my independent living skills!
 I am proud to announce that my long-term involvement with Housing Choices has encouraged me to seek a career in teaching individuals with special needs.”

 Victor Lecha III